Aaron21244/DrawClient/README.md

 # DrawClient
 This project consists of a simple Drawing Client similar to paint with the addition of extra features.
-This includes the ability to record the screen and audio, save to a file, and play back the file in real time.
+This includes the ability to record the screen and audio, multiple drawing pages, save to a file, and play back the file in real time.

-This is just a simple draw client.
+This project was made in NetBeans so apologies if this fails to compile else where.